Destination Guide Index

 Guide: Riverside Beds and Easy Crossings

-South Bank hotels work because the river solves half the itinerary.
-Sea Containers gives the view, The Hoxton Southwark and citizenM Bankside keep Tate and Borough close, London Bridge Hotel is all station logic, and Park Plaza Westminster Bridge handles scale without losing the landmarks.
-Pick this base when walking matters as much as the room.
+South Bank hotels work because bridges turn the river into a shortcut.
+Sea Containers is the design-and-view choice, The Hoxton Southwark and citizenM Bankside keep Tate and Borough close, London Bridge Hotel is pure station logic, and Park Plaza Westminster Bridge handles family scale near Waterloo.
+Pick this base when river walks, Borough Market, and Westminster crossings matter as much as the room.

 More guides for South Bank, London